Jericho Historical Society

 Picture

-• His actual camera and microscope;
+• His actual cameras and microscopes;

 • His actual photographs of snowflakes and other precipitation;